stackbuilders/sb-debian-base/README.md

 - Debian
   - 10 (buster)
   - 9  (stretch)
-  - 8  (jessie)

 - Ubuntu
   - 18.04 (bionic)
   - 16.04 (xenial)

 ## BREAKING CHANGES:
- * Haskell tasks were removed from this role so `install_haskell_stack` and `install_haskell_dependencies` variables for calling haskell instalation tasks are not longer being used.
+* Haskell tasks were removed from this role so `install_haskell_stack` and `install_haskell_dependencies` variables for calling haskell installation tasks are no longer being used.

 ## How to use this role
-The current version uses Ansible flow control (when: foo is defined) to run tasks for the different stages but keeps some useful tags like to set the hostname or create the deploy folder.
+The current version uses Ansible flow control (when: foo is defined) to run tasks for the different stages, but it keeps some useful tags like to set the hostname or create the deploy directory.

 First make sure you create the `requirements.yml` file and add the reference to this repository, as following:
 ```yaml
 ---
 - src: git@github.com:stackbuilders/sb-debian-base.git
   version: <tag, commit or branch>
   path: external-roles
 ```
-After that you need to run the following command:
+After that, you need to run the following command:
 ```
 ansible-galaxy install -r requirements.yml
 ```

 ### Create a playbook
 Create a playbook file and in the roles section set the group of tasks that you need to run.
 As an example you can use `tests/site.yml` or the one below:

 ```yaml
 # site.yml